mateo-cogeanu/xiaomi-bootloader-unlock/README.md

-# xiaomi-bootloader-unlock
-This a tutorial on how to unlock the bootloader for newer Xiaomi phones like my Xiaomi 12T Pro
+# How to unlock the xiaomi bootloader